The Best Horror Movies On Hulu That Aren’t On Netflix

 The Devil’s Rejects

-This was Zombie’s immediate follow up to House of a 1000 Corpses.
+This was Zombie’s immediate follow-up to House of 1000 Corpses.
 This feature continues to tell the story of the Firefly family but this time they’re on the lam.
 The Washington Post describes why this is one of the best horror movies from Rob Zombie.

 “Abandon hope, all who enter this movie thinking it’s supposed to mean anything or redeem itself.
 But that’s the point of ‘Rejects,’ which is a sentimental (if that’s the right word) return to the cold-slab murderousness of such flicks as ‘The Texas Chainsaw Massacre’ and the anything-goes mayhem of midnight movies in general.
 For the right audience, this movie is the butt-kicking, dirt-talking, blood-spurting equivalent of beautiful music.”